electron/electronjs.org-old/data/blog/governance.md

  * Upgrades: Integrates upstream upgrades, such as new versions of V8, Chromium, and Node.
  * Website: Maintains and improves [the Electron website](https://electronjs.org/).

 These groups will coordinate with each other, but each has their own meeting schedules and agendas to be productive on their own.
-More details on these groups is available [here](https://github.com/electron/governance/blob/master/README.md).
+More details on these groups are available at the [governance repository](https://github.com/electron/governance/blob/master/README.md).

 ## Does this change the Electron project's direction?